 It’s a little unusual to see a group of hikers on this section and for a moment I wondered if they might be doing the full length of the 68 mile Backbone Trail.
 I asked how they were doing and one of them casually replied, “Doing great — we’re just headed down to the Sandstone Peak parking lot…”

-What??
+Surprised by the answer, I asked, “The trailhead on Yerba Buena?”
 They were miles from where they thought they were and headed in the opposite direction they should be.
 Every step down the trail was taking them farther and farther away from their intended destination.
 They looked fit, experienced and well-prepared, but somewhere along the way, they had taken a very wrong turn.

-From what I could determine they had intended to do the Mishe Mokwa – Sandstone Peak loop counterclockwise or a variation that involved Tri Peaks.
+From what I could determine they had intended to do the Mishe Mokwa – Sandstone Peak loop counterclockwise, or a variation that involved Tri Peaks.
 Apparently, at the top of the Mishe Mokwa Trail instead of continuing toward Sandstone Peak on the Backbone Trail, the hikers decided to take the Tri Peaks Trail.
 They followed the Tri Peaks Trail until it ended at the Chamberlain/Backbone Trail, about two miles west of Sandstone Peak.

 The good news is they only had gone about a mile down Chamberlain from the Tri Peaks Trail junction.
 This put them about 2.5 miles from Sandstone Peak and about 4 miles from their car.
 It was around noon and the weather was good.
 If they had no route-finding issues on the way back they would probably still have time to do Sandstone Peak.
 They just would be doing more of an End of the Year adventure than they planned.